zhengwuliu/zhengwuliu.github.io/_pages/about.md

   - /about.html
 ---

 I am a research assistant professor in department of electrical and electronic engineering at the University of Hong Kong (HKU), where I fortunately work with Prof. Ngai Wong.
-Previously, I received my M.Eng. degree in the software school of Tsinghua University (THU) and B.Eng. degree in the microelectronics department of Fudan University (FDU).
+Previously, I received my Ph.D. degree in the school of integrated circuits of Tsinghua University (THU) and B.Eng. degree in the microelectronics department of University of Electronic Science and Technology of China (UESTC).

 My research interests include compute-in-memory, brain-computer interface and biomedical information processing.